 Norway Winter - Day 3 : Keikut

 I again spent 16 hours in my sleeping bag.
 The advantage of winter hiking is that you don't have to worry about getting enough rest.
-Packing was again freezingly cold, but I was getting used to it.
+Packing everything was again freezingly cold, but I was slowly getting used to it.
 The landscape was nice and the route easy to follow.
-After a few hours I reached the Kikut restaurant, there was a small room with flowing water.
+After a few hours I reached Keikut restaurant, there was a small room with flowing water.

 After a short break and lunch it was time to start climbing.
 It was -9 degrees.
 There were many people mountain biking through the snow, which must be really cold, especially if you get a punctured tire.
-Climbing went reasonably well, the road was covered in ice and after a while I lost track of it all together.
-Instead, I just walked straight up.
+Climbing went reasonably well, the road was covered in ice and after a while I lost track of it all together due to the deep snow.
+I decided to just walked straight uphill.
 It wasn't an easy climb but I reached the summit.
-Just before arriving I sank through some ice and into a stream so my socks got wet.
-Fortunately I brought several pairs.
+Just before the top I sank through some ice and into a stream, so my socks got wet.
+Fortunately I brought multiple pairs.
 The view from the summit was nice, but mostly hidden by trees.

 The descend sucked, I kept on slipping.
 Back down I saw the temperature had dropped to -11C and it started to get dark.
-After walking passed a lake for a while it was time to go to sleep.
-I saw a fox along the way.
+After walking passed a lake and seeing a fox it time to go to sleep.

 Pitching my bivy bag without freezing went better every time.
 It also helped a lot if I cooked from my sleeping bag.
-I checked if I could see the northern lights but they weren't visible.
+I checked if I could see the northern lights but they didn't seem there that night.